 Currently, trading with the EU is very easy, there’s no major documentation required, no customs, any import export documentation that is required is filed remotely after the import or export is completed.
 That same export to France will be much harder.

-Be proactive, not reactive, have everything in place before the end of March.
+Be proactive, not reactive, have everything in place as soon as possible.
 If you trade solely with the EU, you are running at this point, a very high risk of being completely caught out and your business potentially coming to a halt if you don’t know how to trade outside of the EU.

 Prepare for Brexit – A Checklist